-We reviewed and updated our strategy last year and in 2020 we have a particular focus on housing, age friendly status, mental health (which includes a methamphetamine community response plan), family harm ,and pathways for vulnerable youth.
+We reviewed and updated our Strategy last year and in 2020 we have a particular focus on Housing, Age Friendly Status, Mental Health, which includes a methamphetamine community response plan, Family Harm and Pathways for Vulnerable Youth.
 I am a member of a number of regional leadership groups which is a great networking tool and helps us to advocate for service gaps when necessary.
 It also means that we can work collaboratively across the region on shared issues which provides collective impact.

-If you would like to know more about what happens in Waitaki ,check out www.saferwaitaki.co.nz
+If you would like to know more about what happens in Waitaki check out www.saferwaitaki.co.nz

 Kia ora koutou, meet Alisha Stone the Safe Community Programme Manager for New Plymouth Injury Safe Trust (NPiS) for almost 2 years.
 NPiS represents a coalition of local organisations and groups with an interest in injury prevention and community safety.
-Established in 2001, NPiS was the first community in New Zealand to be designated a Safe Community by Safe Communities Foundation NZ (in 2006), and has since been reaccredited in 2011 and again in 2016.
+Established in 2001, NPiS was the first community in New Zealand to be designated an Safe Community by Safe Communities Foundation NZ (in 2006), and has since been reaccredited in 2011 and again in 2016.